Coverage-Based Debloating for Java Bytecode: Results

 \autoref{fig:3c} shows the percentage of kept and removed methods in the \np{\nbLibWithoutDependencies} libraries that have no dependencies.
 We observe that libraries with a few removed classes still contain a significant percentage of removed methods.
 For example, the library \textit{net.iharder:base64:2.3.9} has \np[\%]{42.2} of its methods removed in the \np[\%]{99.4} of its kept classes.
-This suggests that a fine-grained debloat, to the level of methods, is beneficial for some libraries: used classes may still contain a significant number of bloated methods.
-On the other hand, Figure~\ref{fig:3d} shows the percentage of kept methods in libraries that have at least one dependency.
+This suggests that a fine-grained debloat, to the level of methods, is beneficial for some libraries.
+The used classes may still contain a significant number of bloated methods.
+On the other hand, Figure~\ref{fig:3d} shows the percentage of kept methods in libraries with at least one dependency.
 All the libraries have a significant percentage of removed methods.
 As more bloated classes are in the dependencies, the artifact globally includes more bloated methods.

-Now we focus on determining the difference between the bloat that is caused exclusively by the classes in the library, and the bloat that is a consequence of reuse through the declaration of dependencies. \autoref{fig:bloat_libs_deps_bean} shows a beanplot~\cite{Kampstra2008} comparing the distribution of the percentage of bloated classes in libraries, with respect to the bloated classes in dependencies.
+Now we focus on determining the difference between the bloat that is caused exclusively by the classes in the library, and the bloat that is a consequence of software reuse through the declaration of dependencies. \autoref{fig:bloat_libs_deps_bean} shows a beanplot~\cite{Kampstra2008} comparing the distribution of the percentage of bloated classes in libraries, with respect to the bloated classes in dependencies.
 The density shape at the top of the plot shows the distribution of the percentage of bloated classes that belong to the \nbLibPassTest libraries.
-The density shape at the bottom shows this percentage for the classes in the dependencies of the \np{77} libraries that have at least one dependency.
-The mean bloat in libraries is \np[\%]{28.9}, whereas in the dependencies it is \np[\%]{60.1}.
-Overall, the mean percentage of bloated classes removed for all the libraries is \np[\%]{37.1}.
-The two-samples Wilcoxon test confirms that there are significant differences between the percentage of bloated classes in the two groups (p-value $ < 0.01$).
+The density shape at the bottom shows this percentage for the classes in the dependencies of the \np{\nbLibWithDependencies} libraries that have at least one dependency.
+The average bloat in libraries is \np[\%]{27.3}, whereas in the dependencies it is \np[\%]{59.8}.
+Overall, the average of bloated classes removed for all the libraries, including their dependencies, is \np[\%]{32.5}.
+We perform a two-samples Wilcoxon test, which confirms that there are significant differences between the percentage of bloated classes in the two groups (p-value $ < 0.01$).
 Therefore, we reject the null hypothesis and confirm that the ratio of bloated classes is more significant among the dependencies than among the classes of the artifacts.\looseness=-1